25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Fatigue (38.1%)

-- Sputum production – saliva and mucus from the respiratory system (33.4%)
+- Production of sputum, saliva and mucus from the respiratory system (33.4%)

 - Shortness of breath (18.6%)